Sepher Jesirah [1894, Lazarus Goldschmidt(1871-1950) ; El. Levi u.a.]

 Therefore the creation would be a divine relevation of the second ray(Vishnu-Narayana)

-In other Hindu representation is 'Ishvara' the creationist God above the Trimurti.
+In other Hindu representation is 'Ishvara' the essence of and the creationist god above the Trimurti.

 Science ends at a certain border where no numbers exist(forces of infinity, mahashunya).
 The divine world is not understandable for the intellect.
 Many hight laws of spiritual nature can be described with mathematics.
 At the moment man does not have the intuitive intellect to describe these higher worlds even though there are attempts to describe the world with more then three dimensions.
 How could he describe something that he does not know !